-"(2) DESCRIPTION OF LAND.-The land referred to in para-graph (1) is the approximately 4,576 acres of land adjacent to the Monument, as depicted on the map entitled "Congaree National Park Boundary Map", numbered 178/80015, and dated August 2003.
+"(2) DESCRIPTION OF LAND.-The land referred to in paragraph (1) is the approximately 4,576 acres of land adjacent to the Monument, as depicted on the map entitled "Congaree National Park Boundary Map", numbered 178/80015, and dated August 2003.

-"(3) AVAILABILITY OF MAP.-The map referred to in para-graph (2) shall be on file and available for public inspection in the appropriate offices of the National Park Service.
+"(3) AVAILABILITY OF MAP.-The map referred to in paragraph (2) shall be on file and available for public inspection in the appropriate offices of the National Park Service. "(4) BOUNDARY REVISION.-On acquisition of the land or

-"(4) BOUNDARY REVISION.--On acquisition of the land or an interest in land under paragraph (1), the Secretary shall revise the boundary of the monument to reflect the acquisition.
+"(4) BOUNDARY REVISION.-On acquisition of the land or an interest in land under paragraph (1), the Secretary shall revise the boundary of the monument to reflect the acquisition.